Social care resources

 Best interests decision

-Under the Mental Capacity Act, a decision made on behalf of someone who lacks capacity, considering their wishes and feelings.
+Under the Mental Capacity Act, a decision made for someone who lacks capacity, taking their wishes and feelings into account.

 Have a social care question?